bhuvanesh-shukla/digit-recognition-using-convolutional-neural-networks/README.md

 # digit-recognition-using-convolutional-neural-networks
-This code is an example of recognition of diguts (handwritten or typed) using convolutional neural networks.
+This code is an example of recognition of digits (handwritten or typed) using convolutional neural networks.
 The input is the image file and out is the recognised digit.

 There are two codes:-